ankit-kaushal/Frontend-UI-Library/packages/ui/THEME_GUIDE.md

 - Ensure the initial theme matches between server and client

 ### Components Not Theming
-- TSLB UI components automatically use theme variables
+- uilab UI components automatically use theme variables
 - For custom components, use the CSS variables listed above
 - Check that your CSS selectors are correct